-Distributed Database Management Systems deal with distributed database as a single logical database, and the principles and techniques of Database Management Systems are still applicable to the distributed one; although the distributed one has special characteristics, and I'm going to illustrate the principles of Distributed Database Management Systems through this article.
+Distributed Database Management Systems deal with the distributed database as a single logical database, and the principles and techniques of Database Management Systems are still applicable to the distributed one; However, the distributed one has special characteristics, and I'm going to illustrate the principles of Distributed Database Management Systems through this article.

-Walking through Distributed Database Management Systems
+Advantages of Distributed Database Management Systems

-We can find several advantages to distributed data such as:
+We can find several advantages to distributed data, such as.

 - Data is located close to users fostering better communications.